 This section offers an overview of socio-economic conditions and trends in San Juan County and the Town of Friday Harbor.
-Demographic information is presented by island "cluster" because both primary data sources, the US Census and ESRI Business Information Solutions, present population and income data for San Juan County by "county subdivision."
+Data is provided specifically for Friday Harbor where complete and available.
+However, most data collected by the state and other research entities is provided at the county level.
+Demographic information is presented by island "cluster" because both primary data sources, the US Census and ESRI Business Information Solutions, present population and income data by "county subdivision."
 In other words, people living nearby, but not necessarily on San Juan Island, for example, are assigned to the San Juan Island Subdivision.
 The same principle applies for Orcas and Lopez Islands.
 In this way, the entire population of the San Juan Islands is assigned to one of the three county subdivisions shown below: